Four regions of the European Green Belt

-The European Green Belt includes four organizational regions in order to reflect and highlight the regional diversity: Fennoscandia, the Baltic Region, Central Europe and the Balkan.
+The European Green Belt Initiative is organized in four sections – Fennoscandia, Baltic, Central Europea and Balkan – in order to reflect and highlight regional diversity.
 Each section is coordinated by a Regional Coordinator.
-In addition, so-called National Focal Points are specified in each country to promote and support the idea of the European Green Belt in that state.
+In addition, each country designated National Focal Points that help promote and support the idea of the European Green Belt on the national level.

-• support and facilitate the implementation of the programme of work in close cooperation with all National Focal Points and National NGO Partners,
+• Support and facilitate the implementation of the work programme in close cooperation with all National Focal Points and National NGO partners,

 Transboundary Cooperation